cloudnativelabs/kube-router/README.md

 ### IPVS/LVS based service proxy | `--run-service-proxy`

 kube-router uses the Linux kernel's LVS/IPVS features to implement its K8s Services Proxy.
-Kube-router fully leverages power off LVS/IPVS to provide unique features like DSR(Direct Server Return), L3 load balancing with ECMP for deployments where high throughput, minimal latency and high-availability are crucial.
+Kube-router fully leverages power off LVS/IPVS to provide rich set of [scheduling options](/Documentation#load-balancing-scheduling-algorithms) and unique features like DSR (Direct Server Return), L3 load balancing with ECMP for deployments where high throughput, minimal latency and high-availability are crucial.

 Read more about the advantages of IPVS for container load balancing:
 - [Kubernetes network services proxy with IPVS/LVS](https://cloudnativelabs.github.io/post/2017-05-10-kube-network-service-proxy/)